brack3t/django-braces/docs/index.rst

 The `JSONResponseMixin` provides a class-level variable to control the response type as well.
-By default it is `application/json`, but you can override that by providing the `content_type` variable a different value or, programatticaly, by overriding the `get_content_type()` method.
+By default it is `application/json`, but you can override that by providing the `content_type` variable a different value or, programmatically, by overriding the `get_content_type()` method.

 ::